KnownScripts/ghmattisql-oxmysql/README.md

 # ghmattisql-oxmysql

-Simple Database tool for FiveM and RedM based on ghmattimysql and oxmysql
+Simple Database util for FiveM and RedM based on ghmattimysql and oxmysql

 ## USAGE